RedCardRef/MusicRecSys/README.md

 The Collaborative Filtering Method uses Item-Item similarity for generating the recommendations.
 The Song Finder also uses the Collaborative Filtering Method to generate similar songs.

-Tkinter has been used as the GUI, because if it is implemented as a Web Application then a lot of configuration changes are required when they are run on different operating systems.
+Tkinter has been used to implement GUI.